History of the Roman Empire: 27 BC–AD 14: Augustus

 The Senate re-classified the provinces at the frontiers (where the vast majority of the legions were stationed) as imperial provinces, and gave control of those to Augustus.
 The peaceful provinces were re-classified as senatorial provinces, governed as they had been during the Republic by members of the Senate sent out annually by the central government.
 Senators were prohibited from so much as visiting Roman Egypt, given its great wealth and history as a base of power for opposition to the new emperor.
-Taxes from the imperial provinces went into the fiscus, the fund administrated by persons chosen by and answerable to Augustus.
+Taxes from the imperial provinces went into the fiscus, the fund administered by persons chosen by and answerable to Augustus.
 The revenue from senatorial provinces continued to be sent to the state treasury (aerarium), under the supervision of the Senate.

 The Roman legions, which had reached an unprecedented 50 in number because of the civil wars, were reduced to 28.
 Several legions, particularly those with members of doubtful loyalties, were simply disbanded.
 Other legions were united, a fact hinted by the title Gemina (Twin).
 Augustus also created nine special cohorts to maintain peace in Italia, with three, the Praetorian Guard, kept in Rome.
 Control of the fiscus enabled Augustus to ensure the loyalty of the legions through their pay.

 Augustus completed the conquest of Hispania, while subordinate generals expanded Roman possessions in Africa and Asia Minor.
 Augustus' final task was to ensure an orderly succession of his powers.
 His stepson Tiberius had conquered Pannonia, Dalmatia, Raetia, and temporarily Germania for the Empire, and was thus a prime candidate.
 In 6 BC, Augustus granted some of his powers to his stepson, and soon after he recognised Tiberius as his heir.
 In AD 13, a law was passed which extended Augustus' powers over the provinces to Tiberius, so that Tiberius' legal powers were equivalent to, and independent from, those of Augustus.